bbchallenge/bbchallenge/src/routes/story.md

 - BB(5,372) is at least as hard as Riemann Hypothesis [[Yedidia and Aaronson, 2016]](https://arxiv.org/abs/1605.04343)
 - BB(7, 910) is independent of ZFC [[Yedidia and Aaronson, 2016]](https://arxiv.org/abs/1605.04343)

 All these results come from constructing explicit Turing machines.
-For instance, in [[Stérin and Woods, 2021]](https://arxiv.org/pdf/2107.12475.pdf), the authors construct an explicit 15-state Turing machine which enumerates all powers of two until it finds a counter-example to the conjecture.
+For instance, in [[Stérin and Woods, 2021]](https://arxiv.org/pdf/2107.12475.pdf), the authors construct an explicit 15-state Turing machine which enumerates all powers of two until it finds a counter-example to Erdős' conjecture on powers of 2.
 Hence the machine halts if and only if the conjecture is false!

 Knowing the value of BB(15) would imply that we'd know if that particular 15-state Turing machine halts or not, it means that knowing BB(15) is at least as hard as solving Erdős' conjecture.

+<a id="the-busy-beaver-scale"></a>

+#### The busy beaver scale

+These results provide a scale, **the busy beaver scale**, on which we can measure the complexity of various mathematical problems^[Not all mathematical conjectures can be weighted on the busy beaver scale as you need the set of counter-examples to be decidable.
+For instance, it is not known whether the set of counter-examples to the <a href="https://en.wikipedia.org/wiki/Collatz_conjecture" class="underline">Collatz conjecture</a> is decidable or not.].
+For instance, according to this scale (and current knowledge), Erdős' conjecture on powers of 2 is less complex than Goldbach conjecture since it can be encoded as the halting problem of a smaller Turing machine.

-These results drastically reduce the hope that we'd ever know the value of BB even for small values such as 15.
+These results also drastically reduce the hope that we'd ever know the value of BB even for small values such as 15.
 Even worse, BB(6) <Katex math={BB6}/> [[Kropitz, 2010]](http://turbotm.de/~heiner/BB/bb-xlist.txt) as there is a 6-state Turing machine halting after roughly that many steps (exact number given in [[Kropitz, 2010]](http://turbotm.de/~heiner/BB/bb-xlist.txt)), which is way bigger than the estimated number of atoms in the universe 10<sup>80</sup>.

 Hence, the frontier between tractable and intractable values of BB seems to be situated at BB(5).